ansible/tox-ansible/README.md

 Individual `molecule` scenarios can be added to the collection's extension directory to test playbooks, roles, and integration targets.

-In order to present each `molecule` sceario as an invididual `pytest` test a new `helper` file is added.
+In order to present each `molecule` scenario as an individual `pytest` test a new `helper` file is added.

 ```python
 # tests/integration/test_integration.py